Vancouver to introduce fines for businesses that ignore COVID-19 precautions

 The mayor of Vancouver says that while many residents have been following the advice of provincial health officials, there have also been many examples of people gathering in large groups, hosting house parties and even playing beer pong.

-"This weekend, I saw reports of people hosting house parties, having group picnics on the beach, playing soccer, playing beer pong," said Kennedy Stewart during a press conference on Sunday.
+"This weeekend, I saw reports of people hosting house parties, having group picnics on the beach, playing soccer, playing beer pong," said Kennedy Stewart during a press conference on Sunday.

 "Beer pong.
 This isn't a game.
 People are dying."